priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Default Parameters
+**Concept**: Function parameters can have default values.
+If no argument is provided, the default value is used.
 **Analogy**: Like a coffee shop with default options - if you don't specify, they use the standard.
 ```python
 def order_coffee(size="medium", milk="regular"):